-The total Danish recreational catch in the Baltic Sea in 2005 was estimated to be approx. 3000 salmon, corresponding to 7 % of the total Danish catch.
+The total Danish recreational catch in the Baltic Sea in 2006 was estimated to be on the same level as in previous years, i.e. approx. 3000 salmon, corresponding to 8.9 % of the total Danish catch in 2006.

 The catch by the recreational fishery is not officially registered and the estimate is based on information from